MEALS ON WHEELS, ITALIAN STYLE

 That’s a pretty lucky family, wherever they may be…

-The quality of food and ingredients that Pasquale brings to every client is a big part of why his business has been so successful.
+The quality of food and ingredients that Pasquale brings to every client is a big part of why he has been so successful.
 Given his Italian upbringing, the importance of ingredients like extra virgin olive oil and the kind of wheat and flour makes a significant difference in the quality of the meal.
 His attention to detail and requests is a significant reason he continues to have repeat clients.
 “I make everything from bread to pasta to crostini to salad on premise, and it is the personalization for every client that makes what I do a signature.”